zahraa90-dev/zahraa90-dev/README.md

 ## 🧠 About Me

-AI Engineer passionate about building production-ready ML systems and pushing the boundaries of what intelligent machines can do.
-I specialize in **LLMs**, **computer vision**, and **MLOps** — from research prototype to scalable deployment.
+2nd-year AI Engineering student with a strong passion for building intelligent systems that solve real problems.
+I enjoy working across the full ML spectrum — from data wrangling and model training to deploying APIs and experimenting with LLMs.

+- 🎓 Currently: **2nd Year, AI Engineering**
-- 🔭 Currently working on: **[مشروعك الحالي]**
+- 🔭 Working on: **Arabic NLP & Computer Vision side projects**
-- 🌱 Learning: **[تقنية بتتعلمها]**
+- 🌱 Learning: **Transformers, MLOps, and LLM fine-tuning**
-- 🏆 Open to: Research collaborations, freelance AI projects, full-time roles
+- 🏆 Open to: **Internships, research, open-source contributions**
-- 💬 Ask me about: Deep learning, NLP, model optimization, AI system design
+- 💬 Ask me about: **Python, deep learning basics, Kaggle competitions**
-- 📍 Based in: Egypt 🇪🇬
+- 📍 Based in: **Egypt 🇪🇬**

 ---